 Our study highlights that patterns of diagnostic test ordering in the ED may have implications for the efficiency of care delivery and patient outcomes.
 Our findings contribute to the growing body of evidence supporting the use of data-driven, personalized approaches in ED management.
 We can develop more effective, evidence-based strategies for ED resource utilization and patient management by understanding the nuances of test ordering practices and their impact on patient outcomes.

 The physician-level variability in inclination towards batching and non-batching test orders—within the same ED environment—raises questions about the underpinnings of clinical decision-making.
-Notably, our study revealed that physicians with a lower batch tendency, meaning that they employ a more judicious and sequential approach to ordering tests, was associated with a shorter length of stay and fewer overall imaging tests.
+Notably, our study revealed that physicians with a lower batch tendency, meaning that they employ a more judicious and sequential approach to ordering tests, were associated with a shorter LOS and fewer overall imaging tests.
 This is due to the information gain advantage of sequential test ordering, where the results of one test may eliminate the need for another.
 This result aligns with previous research emphasizing the importance of tailored diagnostic pathways in achieving optimal health outcomes and operational efficacy20–22.

 Over-testing in EDs is not a benign phenomenon.
 It is associated with increased risks, including patient exposure to unnecessary radiation and the resultant psychological and physical burden from incidental findings23.
 Moreover, the economic implications are substantial, with the overuse of diagnostic tests contributing significantly to the escalating costs of healthcare24.
 As such, our results suggest the need to examine the practice of batching across different clinical conditions and in other clinical settings beyond the ED25.